cs205-group11/amazon-recommendation-system/index.md

 # Advanced Features

-## Alternating Least Squares
+## Improving ALS Prediction Accuracy using a Neural Network

 ### Summary
 Assume we have user i and product p.
 The naive Alternating Least Squares method uses dot product between two latent vectors(each has 20 dimensions, for example) to generate the predicted rating.
 However, given two latent vectors we can explore more sophisicated relationships than simple dot product.
 Therefore, we implemented a densely connected nerual network as a post-processing step on all the generated latent vectors to generate the ratings.
-A densely connected nerual network is a universal functional approximator that allows it to approximate any distribution.
-So if there are operations better than dot product, we will likely to find it.
+A densely connected neural network is a universal functional approximator that can approximate any distribution.
+So we use this method in order to improve our accuracy (measured using mean absolute error (MAE)).

 ### Implementation Details